OTTAA-Project/Realiser/CONTRIBUTING.md

 * Avoid file conflicts with the source code.
 * Make a detailed description about the features it applies to.
 * Make the PR in the corresponding branch.
 * Avoid your PR containing unrelated commits, keep it focused on its scope.
+* Avoid pushing any changes on the *.env* file, if you have already done so, revert it to the ones in the master brunch.

 #### Commits